shinytoyrobots/robin-cannon-dotcom/content/blog/20190412--microaggressions-importance-of-inclusive-language/index.md

 keywords: ["management", "language", "office culture", "discrimination", "diversity"]
 ---

 I was watching some of the tweets about the [JS Heroes]('https://twitter.com/jsheroes') conference over the last couple of days.
-A friend shared a joke that had made during a session;
+A friend shared a joke that had been made during a session;

 > What, you can't type with one hand?